 The Tutoring Center provides free tutoring to currently enrolled DCC students who seek assistance with their DCC coursework.
 Tutoring is provided by trained professional and peer tutors.
 Both one-on-one peer tutoring and small group tutoring are available.
+Both on-campus and off-campus students may also use Smarthinking for tutoring assistance.
+Smarthinking is accessed in their Blackboard course.
 DCC's Tutoring Center is nationally certified by the College Reading and Learning Association.
 The Tutoring Center is located on the upper level of the Learning Resources Center.
 For more information on tutoring services, call 434.797.6432.